Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Duality for discrete time random walks

 Since the process $\tilde W_n$ is initialized in its stationary distribution, and since its evolution is independent of the position, it will remain stationary at all times.
 Thus the probability density of $\tilde W_T$ is $p_{st}(w)$.
 Therefore the right-hand side of Eq. (\ref{generalidentityconditionalNEW}) can be rewritten using the definition of conditional probabilities

-This is the most general form of the result presented in this paper in the case of discrete time random walks, and it is valid at any time $T\geq 0$.
-It can be made symmetric by multiplying both sides by $p_{st}(w)$ and integrating over $w$, leading to
+This is the most general form of the result presented in this paper in the case of discrete time random walks, and it is valid at any time $T\geq 0$. {\red It is the discrete time equivalent of the identity \eqref{identity_general_app1} derived in App.~\ref{ContinuousProof_duality}.} It can be made symmetric by multiplying both sides by $p_{st}(w)$ and integrating over $w$, leading to

 which is an instance of a Siegmund duality.
 Specializing \eqref{Siegmund_precise} to $y=b$, we obtain the desired relation

 Let us now make a few important remarks.
 First, let us mention that the reasoning above also holds if one places the absorbing walls at $a$ and $b^+$, reverts all the inequalities and exchanges $a$ and $b$.
 In this case \eqref{Siegmund_precise} becomes